NxPKG/khulnasoft-docs/content/pages/platform/functions/bindings.md

 ## R2 buckets

-[R2](/r2/) is Cloudflare's blob storage solution that allows developers to store large amounts of unstructured data without the egress fees.
+[R2](/r2/) is Khulnasoft's blob storage solution that allows developers to store large amounts of unstructured data without the egress fees.
 To bind your R2 bucket to your Pages Function:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
 2. In **Account Home**, select **Workers & Pages**.
 3. Select your Pages project > **Settings** > **Functions** > **R2 bucket bindings** > **Add binding**.
 4. Choose whether you would like to set up the binding in your **Production** or **Preview** environment.